wiretap-retro/EXT_BATT-3-6V-Version/README.md

 For 3V, populate the rear battery only.
 For 6V, populate both batteries.
 Negative battery terminal faces the PCB.

 ## Installation
-Plug the completed board into the EXT_BATT header.
+Set the jumper and plug the completed board into the EXT_BATT header.
 Several motherboards also use an INTERNAL/EXTERNAL jumper to select between the factory installed battery and the EXT_BATT header.
+\
 \
 Mounting orientations:
 * Vertical - this PCB sits about 36mm tall when installed vertically.